hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-Sd.md

 					* `NOTIFICATION(s)` are sent as Multi-cast traffic.
 	* `<...>ActivationRef` are different routing-group(s), to be enabled/disabled in different context(s).
 	* `<...>TriggeringRef` are different routing-group(s), used to trigger the sending of initial field value(s).

-	* If any event-handler has at least one subscriber, it transitions from the `RELEASED` to the `REQUESTED` state.
+*Note:* If reboot is detected from a subscriber, it is as if a `StopSubscribeEventgroup` Entry was received.
 ### Client(s)
 ---
 A client-service may be in one of the following state(s) (i.e., `SD_CLIENT_SERVICE_<...>`),